patchamama/PP1-Taekwondo-Migration-Guide/README.md

 - __Gallery__

   - The gallery includes sample images taken from [Pexels](https://www.pexels.com/) which should be replaced in the future by images from the association.

+__Contact__

+  - In the contact section there is a reference to the association I am part of with a small reference to the types of training they do.
+The information was taken from the association's website.
+There is a contact email, postal address and a link to google maps for more detailed information.

 ### Sources ###